nemethmik/cristina10/README.md

     <my-timer slot=after run>Embedded timer:</my-timer>
   </my-timer>
 ```

+### Part 7: Using MobX for Controlling Web Component Collaborations
+Full explanation in this video [ Web Components Getting Started - 7 MobX for Controlling Web Component Collaborations](https://youtu.be/-v7pl1wYiJU)

 ### Dispatching Registration Costom Events from the connectedCallback of Timers
 Dispatching the event from *connectedCallback*  have to be done via the *updateCallback* Promise
 `this.updateComplete.then(()=>dispatchTimerEvent(this,{type:"Connected"}))` otherwise it will not work.